Norway Pavilion at Epcot: History

 The Norway Pavilion is the most recent nation to be added to World Showcase.
-It soft-opened on May 6, 1988, but the grand opening did not occur until a month later, when Harald V of Norway (then Crown Prince) dedicated the pavilion in a ceremony that was broadcast live to Norway.
+It soft-opened on May 6, 1988, but the grand opening did not occur until a month later, when Crown Prince Harald of Norway (who later became King Harald V of Norway) dedicated the pavilion in a ceremony that was broadcast live to Norway.
 The original idea was to create a Nordic Pavilion that would combine elements from various countries into one exhibit.
 Three countries were consulted, but it finally ended up with investors from Norway raising the US$30 million required to create an exclusive national pavilion.
 Disney contributed the other one-third of the construction cost.
 In 1992, the investors sold their stake to Disney.
 Since nearly as many people visit Epcot as live in Norway, the government felt it still was a good promotional tool for their tourism industry.
 The federal government continued to contribute US$200,000 annually for five years to help fund the exhibit.
 Renewed in 1997 for a further 5 years, the government stopped payments in 2002, against the recommendations from their American embassy.

 In September 2014, Disney officials announced that the Maelstrom attraction would be closed and renovated into a new attraction based upon the company's hit computer-animated musical film, Frozen.
 Frozen Ever After, which opened in 2016, features the same ride vehicles and basic course of the original attraction, but with scenes inspired by the film and the Frozen Fever animated short.
 Due to the popularity and immediate fan base Frozen drew, plans to add the "Frozen Ever After" attraction to the Norway pavilion were set with a very short construction time, this is a major reason why the attraction will so closely resemble the "Maelstrom" attraction previously in its place.
 The addition of "Frozen Ever After" is intended to bring more attention to Epcot, as well as the Scandinavian culture represented throughout the Norway pavilion.

-On October 5, 2025, following the announcement, Walt Disney World announced that the attraction in the Norway Pavilion at EPCOT will receive upgrades, including the audio-animatronic figures, using updated technology currently in use on the newer World of Frozen attraction at Hong Kong Disneyland, when the upgrades could be completed as early as next year.
+On October 5, 2025, following the announcement, Walt Disney World announced that the attraction in the Norway Pavilion at EPCOT will receive upgrades, including the audio-animatronic figures, using updated technology currently in use on the newer World of Frozen attraction at Hong Kong Disneyland, when the upgrades could be completed on February 12, 2026.